Hadryan/Atom_notebook/public/2019/09-05_physic_dicom.md

 ***

 # sunny_demmo
-	The denoised result image obtained from Gaussian filter has blurred edges.
-However, the result from pixelwise adaptive wiener filtering technique show that sharp edges are preserved
+	- The denoised result image obtained from Gaussian filter has blurred edges.
+However, the result from pixelwise adaptive **wiener** filtering technique show that sharp edges are preserved
+	- We clustered an image into 10 different colors **(k = 10)** which is sufficient to observe the level of detail of landmarks and their color distribution.
   ```py
   # MATLAB
   H = fspecial('Gaussian', [r, c], sigma);